emmaChristine/scapekit-samples-unity/README.md

 https://developer.scape.io/documentation/

-Once Unity has started find the ScapeKit menu, and select "Build And Deploy" ScapeKit's build helper will appear in a panel in Unity.
+Once Unity has started find the ScapeKit menu, and select "Account" ScapeKit's build helper will appear in a panel in Unity.
 Here you will need to add your Scapekit developer's API Key.

-Here there are options to build and deploy the apps at the press of a button.
-Howerver this is a work in progress so below are details of the steps to

 ## Geo Samples